 Insert an Arduino Nano on the other end of the breadboard:

 Connect wires to the ESP8266 (only to the pins we will actually use, the the schematic below):

 Do not forget to add a GND wire (from Arduino GND to the blue power line on the breadboard).

 TX from ESP8266 is connected to D2, RX to D3 of the Arduino (via 1K resistor).
 Beware that the 3.3V from the Arduino is usually not sufficient* to power the ESP8266 module.
-The ESP8266 needs a separate 3.3V power source, eg. from a breadboard power connector:
+This is why we use a separate 3.3V power source: the breadboard power connector.

 Take special care: for this type of breadboard power connector, never connect both wings to power sources!
 (USB power and a power adapter) You risk blowing up something, in the worst case your laptop!

-At first you will have to reset the device, set its speed to 9600 baud and configure it as a Wifi Client (Station mode).
+Now you must reset the device, set its speed to 9600 baud and configure it as a Wifi Client (Station mode) by sending it the commands as described below.
 You communicate with the module by sending it AT-commands through the Serial Monitor.
-The code contains instructions and examples how to do this.
+The comments at the top of the sketch contain instructions and examples how to do this.
 If it does not work, check out the “ESP8266 troubleshooting” section at the bottom of this article.

 Connect to Wifi

 After you have configured the module as a Wifi client, it can connect to a Wifi network.